 Another strategy is to push the crystals into the clay, but remove them before baking.
 After baking, glue them in place.

 To use rivolis, if the piece is thick enough, you can use the very same technique as with smaller point-backed crystals embedded into the clay design.
 But if your piece is thin, or if you need to create a full cup to hold the rivoli, try this.
-Make a small ball of clay the same approximate size of your rivoli.
+Make a small ball of clay the same approximate size as your rivoli.
 Make it smooth, flatten it slightly into a thick pancake.
 Then press the rivoli into the clay pancake.
 If the edges of the clay splay outward, gently use your fingers to snug the clay around the rivoli.
-You can the use this clay-rivoli unit in your polymer clay design.
-Because of the larger surface area, rivolis embedded this way don’t seem to pop out and need glueing.
+You can then use this clay-rivoli unit in your polymer clay design.
+Because of the larger surface area, rivolis embedded this way don’t seem to pop out and need gluing.